Mohamed-Ashif/Parkinsons-Disease-Prediction-System/README.md

 ■ spread1, spread2, PPE - Three nonlinear measures of fundamental frequency variation

-## Dataset

-This dataset is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
-Each column in the table is a particular voice measure, and each row corresponds to one of 195 voice recordings from these individuals ("name" column).
-The main aim of the data is to discriminate healthy people from those with PD, according to the "status" column which is set to 0 for healthy and 1 for PD.

 ## Requirements

 To run the Streamlit application and reproduce the results of this project, the following dependencies are required: